DraftKings promo code: Claim $100 in bonus bets for UFC Fight Night, Song vs. Figueiredo in China on Saturday

-After a week off, the UFC travels to Macao, China, for the latest UFC Fight Night from Galaxy Arena, giving fight fans another chance to take advantage of the current DraftKings promo code, which gives new users $100 in bonus bets instantly after your first $5 wager.
-The main event features a top-10 bantamweight fight with fifth-ranked Song Yadong vs. seventh-ranked Deiveson Figueiredo, closing a six-fight main card on Paramount+.
-Given the time difference, the main card begins at 7 a.m.
-ET, preceded by seven preliminary fights, starting at 4 a.m.
+The UFC travels to China for the first time in 2026, creating a unique start time and a chance for those up early on Saturday to take advantage of the latest DraftKings promo code, which gives new users $100 in bonus bets instantly after your first $5 wager.
+Saturday's UFC Fight Night main card begins at 7 a.m.
+ET, and the six-fight main card is capped off by Song Yadong vs. Deiveson Figueiredo in the main event in a top-10 bantamweight fight on Paramount+.
+The main card begins at 7 a.m.
 ET.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.